kroma-network/kroma/specs/README.md

 <!-- DOCTOC SKIP -->
-# Kanvas specs
+# Kroma specs

-This directory contains the plain english specs for Kanvas, a minimal optimistic rollup protocol that maintains 1:1 compatibility with Ethereum.
+This directory contains the plain english specs for Kroma, a minimal optimistic rollup protocol that maintains 1:1 compatibility with Ethereum.

 ## Specification Contents